euruko2012/call-for-proposals/michal_taszycki-programming_workout/README.md

 The hard part lies in designing a routine that is challenging, effective and interesting enough to make sure you will still follow it after few weeks.

-During the talk I'm going to show
+During the talk I'm going to show:

-* how can we design a routine like that
+* how can we design a routine like that,
-* how one can measure her own progress
+* how one can measure her own progress and
-* how can we engineer our habits to make sticking to the routine easier
+* how can we engineer our habits to make sticking to the routine easier.

 I have three primary goals for the talk: